selimozturk13/Hex_Cat/readme.md

 # HexCat(hc) - Hex Viewer & Dumper

-`hc` is a lightweight and fast command-line tool to display binary files in hexadecimal format
+`HexCat(hc)` is a lightweight and fast command-line tool to display binary files in hexadecimal format

 ---